Nethereum/Nethereum.Templates.SmartContracts.OZ-Erc721-Erc1155/README.md

 + Clone this repo
 + Npm install to download all the open zeppelin libraries
 + Run dotnet new -i .\ in the command line / terminal
-+ Run dotnet new erc721 --ContractName "YourContractName"
++ Run dotnet new nethereum.oz --ContractName "YourContractName"

 # General notes
 + Nethereum code generation for all the services is already in place, if you want to alter your contract, open vscode solidity to compile and auto-generate your project.